5 Pump Shotguns That Could Replace the Remington 870

 Remington has endured some long-standing financial troubles.
 The more than 200-year-old company entered bankruptcy and was sold off in blocks in 2020.
 Ruger now owns Marlin, Vista Outdoor has the ammunition, and a little-known entity, the Roundhill Group, bought two factories in New York and Tennessee.
 It’s rumored Roundhill will start production on 870s again as early as the spring of 2021.
 Time will only tell if the company is capable of bringing the vaunted pump gun back.

 Meantime, the iconic 870 is ripe to be replaced by a modern pump shotgun.
-The 870 Wingmaster and Express are both still fine pumps, but with Remington in limbo, there’s an opening for another manufacturer to dominate the pump gun market.
+The 870 Wingmaster and Express are both still fine pumps, but Remington has stopped making both guns and moved on to a new model they call the Field Master.
+So, there’s an opening for another manufacturer to dominate the pump gun market.
 Here are some of the best pumps that could take the crown from the 870.

 1. Mossberg 500